Questions to ask your partner to unlock true companionship

 I remember when we were first dating.
 Christoph, who was my then boyfriend, was a very straight forward person.
 I was a bit more...complex, I guess you could say.

-I was all about getting to know one another, asking the hard questions.
-He wasn’t sure why that was necessary.
+I was all about getting to know one another, asking the hard questions, while he wasn’t sure why that was necessary.
 Him being from Germany was another reason for his distance to emotions—Germans are pretty unemotionally and closed off until you get to know them more.

 One conversation we had went like this.